clarktrimble/ba-blog/content/blog/generic-golang/index.md

 This is partly due to the lack of an actual use case, yeah just screwing around so far :), and "query builders" tend towards the unsatisfying to implement?

 However, _there is_ a larger issue lurking here.
-If the columns in `results` don't match the columns specified in "select", `ch-go` returns an error.
+If the columns in `results` don't match the columns specified in the query's select phrase, `ch.Client.Do` returns an error.
 I'm thinking of two different fixes:
  1. make the results helper "select" aware
  2. query only one column at a time